andreoviedo/andreoviedo.github.io/_pages/about.md

 - Lectures on R for Statistical Analysis
 - Lectures on Python for Statistical Analysis
 - Exercises on Machine Learning with Python and R (inspired by the Statistical Learning coursebook and work by Prof. Clapp and Prof. Levy from the Harris School)

+# Academic Projects

+- Thoughts on AI ethics and its applications
+- Better together: a analysis of the effect of cosigners on mortgage default rates
+- Pulse: a web-app to manage hospitality events (written using Ruby)

 # Teaching Experience